Code of Ethics

-The Title Profession, having become such a vital and integral part of our country's economy there are imposed on each member of the Dixie Land Title Association obligations above and beyond those customarily required of participants in ordinary commercial pursuits and a code of ethics higher and purer than ordinarily considered acceptable in the market place, to the fulfillment of which the Title Profession is dedicated.
-Each member of the Dixie Land Title Association, Inc. shall be ever zealous to maintain and improve the quality of service in his chosen calling and shall assume personal responsibility for maintaining the highest possible standards of business practices, and to those purposes shall pledge observance and furtherance of the letter and spirit of the following Code of Ethics.
+The Title Profession, having become such a vital and integral part of our country’s economy there are imposed on each member of the Southeast Land Title Association obligations above and beyond those customarily required of participants in ordinary commercial pursuits and a code of ethics higher and purer than ordinarily considered acceptable in the marketplace, to the fulfillment of which the Title Profession is dedicated.
+Each member of the Southeast Land Title Association, Inc. shall be ever zealous to maintain and improve the quality of service in his or her chosen calling and shall assume personal responsibility for maintaining the highest possible standards of business practices, and to those purposes shall pledge observance and furtherance of the letter and spirit of the following Code of Ethics.

 Every member shall obtain and justifiably hold a reputation for honesty and integrity, always standing sponsor for his work, intellectually and financially.

 Ever striving to serve the owners of interest in real estate, members shall endeavor (a) to facilitate transfers of title by elimination of delays and unnecessary exceptions; and (b) to make their services available in a manner which will encourage transferability of title, provide adequately for obligations which they assume in connection therewith, and afford a fair return on the value of services rendered and capital employed.